-- A. Meeting the ISTE standards I V outlined above at a basic level of proficiency. - B. Using a variety of educational technology tools applied within teaching and learning for the credential program and for use in public school settings; and
+- A. Meeting the International Standards for Technology in Education as outlined by ISTE (NETS•T); - B. Using a set of educational technology tools that are applied in teaching and learning within the credential program and used in public school settings; and